moehriegitt/vastringify/README.md

   macro mechanisms used are near impossible to understand and causse weird error messages and wrong error positions (in my gcc).
-The _Generic mechanism causes a ton of C code to be emitted for each print call -- the compiler throws almost of it away, based on argument type, but looking at the pre-processed code is interesting.
+The _Generic mechanism causes a ton of C code to be emitted for each print call -- the compiler throws almost all of it away, based on argument type, but looking at the pre-processed code is interesting.
 The number of arguments may be inconsistent with the format string without compile time warning.